Since Gemma 4 added a 12B model, I tried testing Japanese language performance, voice input, and MTP on the DGX Spark

 | MRCR v2 (long context) | 43.4 |

-I immediately ran into trouble when trying to run the 12B.
-At the time I started testing, the stable releases I had on hand (official release versions of transformers and vLLM) stopped with this error:
+I ran into trouble right away when trying to run the 12B.
+At the time I started testing, the stable versions I had on hand (official releases of transformers and vLLM) stopped with this error:

 model type `gemma4_unified` but Transformers does not recognize this architecture

-The encoder-free architecture of the 12B uses an internal code name gemma4_unified as a new type, which the stable versions at the time didn't recognize yet.
-So for my testing, I followed Google's instructions and installed transformers from the main branch on GitHub and vLLM from nightly.
+The encoder-free architecture of the 12B uses an internal code name gemma4_unified as a new type, which the stable versions at the time didn't yet know.
+So I followed Google's guidance and installed transformers from the GitHub main branch and vLLM from nightly to proceed.

-For testing, I used a dual approach: hitting transformers directly for text, image, and audio accuracy; and using vLLM for MTP speed.
-After creating a new venv and installing transformers, I was able to load the 12B in bfloat16 via AutoModelForMultimodalLM.
-The pitfalls below are from the time of testing, but the causes and workarounds are still useful, so I'm leaving them here.
+For testing, I used a two-pronged approach: hitting transformers directly for text, image, and audio accuracy, and using vLLM for MTP speed.
+After creating a new venv and installing transformers, I was able to load the 12B in bfloat16 using AutoModelForMultimodalLM.
+The following issues are from the time of testing, but the causes and workarounds are still useful references, so I'm leaving them in.

-3 issues I encountered getting the 12B running with transformers
+3 issues I ran into getting 12B working with transformers

 - torchvision is required: The 12B's image processing depends on

-torchvision.transforms.v2, so if it's not installed, you'll getModuleNotFoundError: No module named 'torchvision'. - Audio dataset decoding: When loading FLEURS for evaluation using
+torchvision.transforms.v2, so without it you'll getModuleNotFoundError: No module named 'torchvision'. - Decoding audio datasets: When loading FLEURS with

-datasets, you'll getTo support decoding audio data, please install 'torchcodec'.
-Since torchcodec adds more ffmpeg-related dependencies, I worked around this by usingAudio(decode=False)to get the raw bytes and reading them with soundfile. - vLLM's flashinfer sampler does JIT builds: When I tried serving the 12B with vLLM nightly, it failed to start with
+datasetsfor evaluation, you getTo support decoding audio data, please install 'torchcodec'.
+Since torchcodec adds ffmpeg-related dependencies, I worked around this by usingAudio(decode=False)to get the raw bytes and reading them with soundfile. - vLLM's flashinfer sampler does JIT builds: When I tried to serve 12B with vLLM nightly, it failed to start with

-Text Is Nearly on Par with E4B — Japanese Commonsense Test
+Text Performance Nearly Matches E4B — Japanese Common Sense Test

 First up is text.
-I used the same JCommonsenseQA (Japanese commonsense reasoning, leemeng/jcommonsenseqa-v1.1) as in the first article, with the same conditions: 3-shot, same seed, 1,116 questions.
+I used the same JCommonsenseQA (Japanese common sense reasoning, leemeng/jcommonsenseqa-v1.1) from the first article, with the same conditions: 3-shot, same seed, 1,116 questions.
 Since the previous numbers used a different backend, I re-measured the comparison sizes (E2B / E4B / 31B) with transformers this time to put them on the same playing field as the 12B.

 |---|---|---|